-The 2011 Notes can be called for payment in full at any time, and the 2012 Secured Notes will mature no later than June 30, 2012.
-Accordingly, unless we obtain additional funding by no later than June 30, 2012 (or a sooner date, if the holders of the 2011 Notes elect to accelerate the payment of their notes), we will not be able to repay these obligations.
-Since the 2012 Secured Notes state that they are secured by a first priority lien on all of our assets, the failure to repay those notes could result in the foreclosure of all of our assets.
-A foreclosure would result in the loss of our assets and business and the result in a total loss to our stockholders.
-We have not identified the sources for the additional financing that we will require, and we do not have commitments from any third parties to provide this financing.
-No assurance can be given that we will have access to the capital markets in future, or that financing will be available to us on acceptable terms to satisfy either our short-term future loan repayment obligations or our subsequent on-going cash requirements that we need to implement our business strategies.
-Our inability to access the capital markets or obtain acceptable financing could force us to terminate our business, abandon our plan to develop Contego, and cease operations.
+All of our capital resources during the six months ended June 30, 2012 were derived through the issuance of \$1,216,000 in secured promissory notes and issuance of 250,000 shares of our common stock for \$250,000.
+We have not identified the sources for the additional financing that we will require, and we do not have commitments from any third parties o provide this financing.
+No assurance can be given that we will have access to the capital markets in future, or that financing will be available to us on acceptable terms to satisfy the future and on-going cash requirements that we need to implement our business strategies.
+Our inability to access the capital markets or obtain acceptable financing could have a material adverse affect on our results of operations and financial condition, and could severely threaten our ability to continue as a going concern.

-As shown in the accompanying financial statements, we incurred a net loss of \$5,773,000 for the three months ended March 31, 2012.
-Our current liabilities exceeded current assets by \$6,633,000 (excluding our derivative liability of \$10,668,000) at March 31, 2012 and negative cash flow from operating activities for the three months ended March 31, 2012 was \$760,000.
+As shown in the accompanying financial statements, we incurred a net loss of \$6,100,000 for the six months ended June 30, 2012.
+Our current liabilities exceeded current assets by \$7,919,000 (excluding our derivative liability of \$8,740,000 at June 30, 2012 and negative cash flow from operating activities for the six months ended June 30, 2012 was \$1,961,000.
 These factors, coupled with and our inability to meet our obligations from current operations, and the need to raise additional capital to accomplish our objectives, create a substantial doubt about our ability to continue as a going concern.